Bayesian uncertainty analysis#

 2c.
 Run the solver and solve the model#

 After setting the parameters and creating a EmceeSolve solver instance we are now ready to run the MCMC analysis.
 We can do this by running ml.solve.
 We can pass the same parameters that we normally provide to this method (e.g., tmin or fit_constant).
-Here we use the initial parameters from our least-square solve, and do not fit a noise model, because we take autocorrelated errors into account through the likelihood function.
+Here we use the initial parameters from our least-square solve.
+Note that we do not fit a noise model, because we already take autocorrelated errors into account through the likelihood function.

 All the arguments that are not used by ml.solve, for example steps and tune, are passed on to the run_mcmc method from the sampler (see Emcee docs).
 The most important is the steps argument, that determines how many steps each of the walkers takes.